Yousof27/Cloud-Hosting-Project/README.md

 ## Deployment

-The application is ready to be deployed on platforms like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
+The application is ready to be deployed on platforms [Netlify](https://www.netlify.com/).
 Ensure that you have set up the environment variables in your deployment provider's settings.